-Certifications can be used to prove a skill set, but these should be examined closely — certifications from the professional associations are okay.
-But if the company hired the applicant on an H1B and the person obtained that experience and certification with the company, it won’t work.
+Certifications are another way to prove skill sets, but these should be examined closely — certifications from the professional associations are okay.
+However, if the company hired the applicant on an H-1B, then the person obtained that experience and certification through the company, it won’t work.
 The reasoning is that the company could have trained an American or a green card holder instead.

 There are sometimes exceptions.
-If the job is at least 50% different than the applicant’s current position, it may be permissible.
-Another scenario involves affiliated companies: the person got the experience at company A, and now they’re going to work for company B – that’s okay too.
+It may be permissible if the job is at least 50% different from the applicant’s current position.
+Another scenario involves affiliated companies where the person got the experience at company A, and now they’re going to work for company B – that’s okay too.

-The available job needs to be advertised in these three places:
+The company should put the available job advertisement in these three places:

-Three additional ads should also be run.
-Some other acceptable places to advertise are:
+The company should also run three more ads.
+Other acceptable places to advertise are:

 Ad placement is not limited to these areas.

 Once the ad has run for at least 30 days, there is a 30-day quiet period.
-During the quiet period, the company continues to run any one of the ads and begins accepting applications.
+The company continues running any single ad during the quiet period and begins accepting applications.

 Sometimes, companies will decide to hire multiple people.
 If any American or green card holder comes forward, the company doesn’t have to hire them.
-However, if the company decides not to hire any American or green card holder that meets the minimum requirements, they can’t hire the intending foreign nationals.
-If the company hires a qualified American or green card holder, then they can also hire a foreign national.
+However, if the company decides not to hire any American or green card holder that meets the minimum requirements, they can’t hire the intending foreign national either.
+If the company employs a qualified American or green card holder, they can hire a foreign national in addition.

-When the Labor Certification is approved, then the I-140 can be filed with USCIS.
+When the Labor Certification is approved, the company can file the I-140 with USCIS.
 At this time, the company should already have the employee’s letters and any supporting documents.
-Evidence of the employee’s requisite education and experience is filed with the I-140.
+Included with the I-140 is evidence of the employee’s requisite education and experience.